SGDInstitute/apollo/content/collections/pages/mblgtacc/speakers-entertainment.md

         content:
           -
             type: text
-            text: 'Broderick Pearson'
-      -
+            text: 'Broderick Pearson & Angel Vega: March with pride for #BlackLivesMatter' -
         type: set
         attrs:
           values:
             type: image
-            image: headshots/Pearson.jpg
+            image: headshots/pearson-vega-featured-1090x681.jpg
             inline: false
       -
         type: paragraph
         content:
           -
             type: text
+            text: 'March with Pride for #BlackLivesMatter was a successful protest demonstration created in 2020 during Milwaukee’s Pridefest weekend to show solidarity towards the global movement of racial and systemic injustice from law enforcements against black and brown people.
+This movement came about from community advocates, Montell Infiniti Ross and Angel Vega, who will share their personal journeys, experiences, connections and organizational skills that were used to bring together over 5000 community members united as one under one goal at one moment.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: ' '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'Broderick Pearson'
+          -
+            type: text
-            text: 'Broderick Pearson (he/him), also known as Montell Infiniti Ross, is a community advocate / educator for the Milwaukee’s Black LGBTQ+ community for almost two decades.
+            text: ' (he/him), also known as Montell Infiniti Ross, is a community advocate / educator for the Milwaukee’s Black LGBTQ+ community for almost two decades.
 Broderick also is a medical research associate with the Medical College of Wisconsin’s Center for AIDS Intervention Research.
 He has been a strong advocate for equality and improvements within healthcare systems for marginalized populations over the last 10+ years through the research he currently does.
 Broderick, also being the Community Chair for the Wisconsin’s HIV State Action Planning group, uses his knowledge, connection, relatability and trust with the Black LGBT community to help bridge the gap between healthcare disparities and self-empowerment both professionally and personally.
 Broderick attributes the House of Infiniti as his foundation towards community outreach, awareness, education and prevention.
-Being part of a non-profit organization made up by same gender loving black men provided tools and resources that are still utilized today within his life on a professional aspect and within his personal connections he carries for the community.'
+Being part of a non-profit organization made up by same gender loving black men provided tools and resources that are still utilized today within his life on a professional aspect and within his personal connections he carries for the community. '
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'Angel Vega '
+          -
+            type: text
+            text: 'was a co-organizer of the March With Pride for Black Lives Matter protest.
+Vega used his experience with event and parade planning to operationalize his allyship as a Mexican American gay man to the Black Lives Matter movement.
+Vega is an educator with Milwaukee Public Schools and is involved with Pueblo MKE, an organization of “Brown People for Black Lives Matter.”
+Through the latter, Vega works with others to educate the community on anti-blackness and hold conversations about anti-black biases and colorism.'
     type: content
     enabled: true
   -